chaoys/kscope/README.md

 Source editing environment for Linux and Windows

-<p>Based on original kscope 1.9.4 with some errors fixed on windows
+Based on original kscope 1.9.4 with some errors fixed on windows.
-<p>For now the same with original one
+For now almost the same with original one